omarreis/GBE3D/demos/SailboatDemo/README.md

 The executable with all graphic assets inside makes it easier to run the app.
 A single file - *SailboatDemo.exe* - is needed.
 No instalation required.
-The app doesnt save anything to files, uses no cookies and collects no user data.

 Single file Win32 executable (v2.0):
 *  https://github.com/omarreis/GBE3D/releases/tag/V20

+## Privacy

+This demo doesn't save data to files, uses no cookies and collects no user data.
+Session state is not persistent.

 ## iOS/Android